jeffrafter/jeffrafter.github.io/content/blog/releasing-github-actions/index.md

     name: Honk
     runs-on: ubuntu-latest
     steps:
-      - uses: jeffrafter/honk-action@v2
+      - uses: jeffrafter/honk-action@v1
-        env:
-          GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

 We've created a workflow that should be executed whenever issue comments are `[created]`.
 There are many different [events that trigger workflows](https://help.github.com/en/articles/events-that-trigger-workflows).
 By specifying `[created]` we're saying that every time a new comment is added to an issue in our GitHub repository our workflow should be executed.
 In this case we've chosen to execute our workflow using the `ubuntu-latest` environment.
-Our workflow has a single step which uses the `honk-action@v2` we released.
+Our workflow has a single step which uses the `honk-action@v1` we released.[^versioning]

-> At this point the `@v1` and `@v2` versions of the Honk action do the same thing.
-The only difference is that the `@v2` package is significantly smaller in size.[^versioning]

 [^versioning]: Versioning can be very difficult.
 We've started with a very simple numeric strategy here.
 This is fine for most projects but in larger projects you may want to use Semantic Versioning or rely on the the versioning system built into `npm`.
 GitHub also has [action versioning recommendations](https://github.com/actions/toolkit/blob/master/docs/action-versioning.md#recommendations).

-Notice that we've also specified the `GITHUB_TOKEN` to be used in the environment of the `honk-action` step.
-The environment for each step is is sandboxed so you must specify the variables you want to use for every step that uses them.

 This should be enough to run our `honk-action`.
 Commit this and push it to GitHub.